 How to write the perfect donation request letter in 10 steps

-1. Start with a greeting.
+1. Start with a personalized greeting.

 The first thing that your donors look for is a personalized salutation, begin your letters with a nice greeting and include your recipient’s name.
 Donation letters without a name seem impersonal and are more likely to be ignored.
-Some studies show that emails including names in the salutation are 26% more likely to be opened, but only 79% of fundraising emails actually use donor names!
+Some studies show that emails including names in the salutation are 26% more likely to be opened, but only 79% of donation emails actually use donor names!
 It’s also important to include your organization’s logo on the letterhead so donors recognize who the letter is from and don’t throw your letter away.

 2. Explain your mission.